myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-25T06:04:18.134Z
+>
+> imo Bluesky would be a legitimate successor in a sense because of its historical background

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-25T02:51:13.710Z
 >
 > I'm honored, and I'm just providing tools and improving algorithms, many parts of deck.blue are built by @deck.blue :)